Aleosiss/rising_tides/ReadMe.md

 ###### Current Sprint Goals:
 	- Make extend effect duration happen on move for Aura Effects as well, possibly by breaking its logic out into a separate method that is called in either place
 	- Verify that Networked OI works with CCS
+	- Figure out why teleport animations aren't working on Shadow Strike
+	- Fix Shadow Strike so that it has an unbound targeting style